 - Year 6 teachers hold transition meetings to discuss all pupils with the receiving secondary school. - The SENDCo and Y6 teachers liaise with the SENDCo at the receiving secondary school for pupils with SEND.
 Personalised transition plans will be made if beneficial to the pupil. - Secondary teachers from the local schools also visit our school to meet pupils. - Pupils visit their new secondary school for organised events and taster sessions.
-Additional visits may be arranged if felt beneficial for the pupil, particularly those with SEND. - All relevant paperwork is handed over.
+Additional visits may be arranged if felt beneficial for the pupil, particularly those with SEND. - All relevant paperwork is handed over and CPOMS records are transferred.